 By Maine Statute, all municipalities are required to develop a comprehensive plan and update it at least every 10 years.
-This comprehensive plan has taken nearly three years to develop.
-It is not an "update" but rather a completely new plan that has been written to respond to the vast changes experienced by our town, state, country and world over the last 10 years.
+The 2009 Comprehensive Plan took nearly three years to develop.
+The plan was not an "update" but rather an entirely new plan that was written to respond to the many changes that had occurred since the previous plan had been adopted in 1998.